2025–26 FA Cup: Rule changes

-This is the second consecutive (and third overall) edition of the tournament to be played without replays in the proper rounds since 2020–21, following a six-year agreement beginning in 2024–25 between the FA and the Premier League and the second edition of the tournament to have the final played one week before the end of the Premier League season.
+This is the second consecutive (and third overall) edition of the tournament to be played without replays in the proper rounds since 2020–21, following a six-year agreement beginning in 2024–25 between the FA and the Premier League, and the second edition of the tournament to have the final played one week before the end of the Premier League season.

 Qualifying

 Teams that are not members of either the Premier League or English Football League compete in the qualifying rounds to secure one of 32 available places in the first round.
 The six-round qualifying competition began with the extra preliminary round on 2 August 2025, with the fourth and final qualifying round kicking off on 11 October.

-The winners from the fourth qualifying round were AFC Telford United, Macclesfield, Gainsborough Trinity, Carlisle United, York City, Buxton, Chester, South Shields, Tamworth, Scunthorpe United, Gateshead, Spennymoor Town, FC Halifax Town, Altrincham, Forest Green Rovers, Maldon & Tiptree, Brackley Town, Wealdstone, Slough Town, Boreham Wood, Eastleigh, Southend United, Ebbsfleet United, Braintree Town, Chatham Town, Weston-super-Mare, Hemel Hempstead Town, St Albans City, Chelmsford City, AFC Totton, Aldershot Town and Sutton United.
+The winners from the fourth qualifying round were AFC Telford United, AFC Totton, Aldershot Town, Altrincham, Boreham Wood, Brackley Town, Braintree Town, Buxton, Carlisle United, Chatham Town, Chelmsford City, Chester, Eastleigh, Ebbsfleet United, Forest Green Rovers, Gainsborough Trinity, Gateshead, Halifax Town, Hemel Hempstead Town, Macclesfield, Maldon & Tiptree, Scunthorpe United, Slough Town, South Shields, Southend United, Spennymoor Town, St Albans City, Sutton United, Tamworth, Wealdstone, Weston-super-Mare and York City.

 Phoenix club Macclesfield were the only debutants in the first round, appearing in the competition proper for the first time in their own right only five years after the liquidation of predecessor outfit Macclesfield Town, with Town having last featured in the first round of the FA Cup in 2017–18.
 Hemel Hempstead Town, South Shields and Spennymoor Town all matched their best ever runs by reaching the competition proper, while Chatham Town featured in the FA Cup for the first time in 97 years.

 First round

 A total of 80 teams played in the first round: 32 winners from the fourth qualifying round, 24 from League Two (tier 4), and 24 from League One (tier 3).
-Eighth tier side Maldon & Tiptree (Isthmian League North Division) were the lowest-ranked team in the draw, which was made on 13 October 2025 by Joel Ward and Michail Antonio.
-The draw was broadcast on TNT Sports 1 and Discovery+ in the UK, and took place at Woodside Road, Worthing, prior to the fourth qualifying round tie between Worthing and Forest Green Rovers.
+Eighth tier side Maldon & Tiptree (Isthmian League North Division) were the lowest-ranked team in the draw.

+The draw was made on 13 October 2025 by Joel Ward and Michail Antonio and took place at Woodside Road, Worthing, prior to the fourth qualifying round tie between Worthing and Forest Green Rovers.